DegreeBachelor of Science in Nursing

 - Interprofessional teamwork and team-based care

-Non-nursing courses completed at another college may be considered for transfer into the program according to the Department of Nursing grading policy.
-Courses must be reasonably close in scope and content to the required courses offered at UNE in order to count as an exact equivalent.
+Non-nursing courses completed at another college may be considered for transfer into the program.
+Courses must be reasonably close in scope and content to the required courses offered at UNE in order to count as exact equivalents.
 Otherwise, they may transfer as general electives.
 All courses completed must be no older than five years.
 Other restrictions apply.
-See Undergraduate Admissions.
+See Undergraduate Admissions also.

 - A baccalaureate degree (not in nursing) with a GPA of 3.2 or higher